joel-molero/skylab-bootcamp-201809/staff/joel-molero/final-project/atlantis-docs/README.md

 The Atlantis App allows peer-to-peer video communication without the need of any external programs.
 With the use os WebRTC technology a connection is made browser to browser.

+It uses ```socket.io``` to handle the handshaking between browsers and a simple implementation of Redux to handle the states of the video room.

 ## Technical description
 -----
 Atlantis is a web application meant to run within a browser environment.
 It consists of a ReactJS frontend that connects to the webRTC APIs: